OVERVIEWMake a difference in your community.Become a part of the Kitsap County team!Do what you love while serving the citizens where you live.

 - Monitor activities led by outside guests and speakers and intervene when necessary.

-- Provide treatment services in detoxification and intensive inpatient programs.
+- Provide treatment services in detoxification, triage and intensive inpatient programs.

 - Enforce all rules and regulations of the facility; maintain safety of patients and facility; make regular security checks on rooms and facilities; respond to emergencies.

 - Maintain patient information confidentiality and demonstrate respect for patient's right to privacy.

 - Provide guidance, encouragement and support to patients in their treatment program.

 - Maintain logs and records on patient behavior, security checks, prescriptions provided to and taken by patients, etc.